-The most loyal customers you have are not only become repeat purchasers, they are also likely to encourage their friends and family members to shop with you as well.
-A recommendation from a trusted source is much more powerful than advertising.
+The most loyal customers you have are not only more likely to become repeat purchasers, they are also likely to encourage their friends and family members to shop with you as well.
+No matter how savvy a marketer, a recommendation from a trusted source is always more powerful than traditional advertising.
 Gathering this data through NPS allows you to work towards increasing the number of promoters you have.

 4. Analyze your customer lifecycle

-Often the decrease in customer satisfaction is towards the end of the lifecycle.
-Many organisations focus their energy on gaining attention and acquiring customers.
+Often the decrease in customer satisfaction is towards the end of the life cycle.
+Many organizations focus their energy on gaining attention and acquiring customers.
 But what happens after purchase?
 All the time and money spent turning someone into a customer should be leveraged by keeping them engaged and encouraging them to be a repeat customer.

 5. Build personalized customer surveys based on objectives

 You’ll want to tailor your customer feedback survey to achieve your objectives.
 If you want to turn single purchase customers into subscribers, you can ask them what’s stopping them from subscribing.
 Maybe it’s not clear how to, the sign-up process is prohibitive or they don’t know that subscriptions exist.
 Asking them directly can help shine light on the problem.